10leej/tordath/Religion/Cirlce-of-Nine/Idring.md

 ## Idring
 Domains: Tempest, War
-Symbol: Thunderbolt in a First quarter moon
+Symbol: The Sword with a thunderbolt emblazoned in the blade.
-Alternative Names: The Stormcaller, The Lade of Battle
+Alternative Names: The Stormcaller
 Alignment: Chaos

 Often regarded as the most short tempered of the Gods, Idiring is reponsible for all of the mortal races tendency for war.
-She is well regarded by the tribal clans of the Orcs and Goliaths.
-It is said her clashes with her father are what cause the storms of the lands.
+It is said her own battles are what cause the storms of the lands.